kysley/type.city/apps/web/README.md

 - [x] update input with that of previous, incomplete word
 - [x] fix cursor position on reset
 - [x?] add time and duration as game types
+- [] end game screen
+  - [] stats
+  - retry
+  - new test
 - [] fix cursor position when backspacing between top and middle lines
+- [] fix initial cursor position
+  - this happens because elements above/below the word box move it and the cursor isn't aligned
 - [x] backspace words that are incorrect
 - [] word-type system
 - [x] apm scoring system - all actions instead of standard wpm